eshaham/israeli-bank-scrapers/README.md

   startDate: Date, // the date to fetch transactions from (can't be before the minimum allowed time difference for the scraper)
   combineInstallments: boolean, // if set to true, all installment transactions will be combine into the first one
   showBrowser: boolean, // shows the browser while scraping, good for debugging (default false)
-  verbose: boolean, // include more debug info about in the output browser : Browser // optional option from init puppeteer browser instance outside the libary scope. you can get browser diretly from puppeteer via `puppeteer.launch()` command.
+  verbose: boolean, // include more debug info about in the output.
+Default to browser : Browser // optional option from init puppeteer browser instance outside the libary scope. you can get browser diretly from puppeteer via `puppeteer.launch()` command.
+Default to
 }
 ```
 The structure of the result object is as follows: